Data

 Confounding by indication appears as a traditional confounder, for example, on the basis of the unmeasured covariate patient prognosis.
 On the other hand, protopathic bias appears more closely aligned to the issue of reverse causality in that the disease itself - more specifically a preclinical or subclinical state - influences the likelihood of treatment which then may subsequently impact the outcome.

-• Ch.
+- Ch.
 12: Natural language processing.
 It is worth noting that there is a spectrum of NLP implementation.
 That is, one may not need to deploy a full solution that automatically discretizes the textual data.
 Rather NLP can be used to retrieve "snippets" of text that a researcher manual reviews for the final determination.
 By analogy, NLP is more of a decision support tool than a diagnostic tool.
 The efficiency of the investigator team to classify these snippets will be influenced by the quantity of manually data to review, in which case some error may be acceptable at the cost of time or resources.
+One important challenge in NLP applications in the EHR as a data source is the frequency of misspellings and grammatical errors as compared to other free text data sources.
+A simple string matching approach may fail to recognize terms that are commonly misspelled.

-• Ch.
+- Ch.
 12: EMERSE: Electronic Medical Record Search Engine.
 EMERSE is another EHR-specific free text processing engine.
 EMERSE is a fully developed, open source, EHR-agnostic information retrieval engine that processes medical records to identify terms and concepts in free text.
 While the authors claim it is similar to NLP, one of the key features is its purported ease of use, and that is implied in the over 500 publications that have used this tool.
 One possible workflow for the researcher would be to identify patients in the EHR comprising a study population (see chapter 7), retrieve relevant data for those patients (using one of the approaches described in chapter 4), and have EMERSE abstract terms and concepts from the free text in that data extract.
 Although the software is freely available, users will need to request access to the program.
+There are many other software options for clinical NLP.
+A comprehensive list of NLP software used for clinical information extraction as of 2018 may be found in Table 2 in Wang et al.

 Section III, Interpretation to Application: Chapters 13-15.